mohith-vishwanath/JSON_to_Swift_struct/README.md

 ![Screenshot 2021-07-27 at 11 33 06 PM](https://user-images.githubusercontent.com/47850206/127204990-7d12d7ff-bcea-4f35-8d4f-0314c15aba2f.png)

 The above screenshot shows the Structs created by the script using the API response

+You can just copy/paste this into a swift file.
+Do check the legitimacy once before using!